 Before using the retinal camera, patients needing specialized care were difficult to distinguish; and the waiting period for an ophthalmology consultation exceeded six months.
 The retinal images allowed patients with acute diabetic retinopathy to secure treatment in a matter of days-to-weeks, saving individuals from more severe vision loss due to prolonged wait times.

 PA students identified two cases of diabetic retinopathy so severe that urgent treatment was needed.
 One patient’s treatment not only prevented bilateral blindness but also improved the patient’s vision.
 Students also identified several mild cases of diabetic retinopathy, which allowed patients to receive proper follow-up care.
 In addition to enhancing the quality of care provided, the project also broadened student knowledge.

 “[Using the retinal camera] was one of the first moments in which I began to blend my didactic education with hands on clinical experience,” said PA student Collin Denney.
 “The benefit was two-fold, helping me understand the complex anatomy of the retina and its associated diagnoses, as well as providing an invaluable examination easily.”

 Approximately 70 PA students and 5 PA faculty members were involved along with 9 other healthcare providers; and the project’s results were presented at the Society of Student-Run Free Clinics Annual Conference in Omaha, Nebraska.
 The Bryant University PA Program plans to seek additional funding to ensure clinic patients can continue to receive retinal exams.

-This project was funded in-part by the nccPA Health Foundation’s Be the CHANGE grant.
-Learn more about the Health Foundation’s grant programs at www.nccpahealthfoundation.net.
+This project was supported by the nccPA Health Foundation’s Be the CHANGE Grant and additional funding.